 Say your water heater ruptures and the water damage results in wood rot beneath your floors or somewhere else out of sight, homeowners insurance might cover the loss.

 Keep in mind that homeowners insurance typically doesn’t cover mold or fungal growth, which is what can cause wood rot.
 So if your wooden window frame eventually molds and rots because of a gradual leak, you wouldn’t be covered.

 When you file a claim you have to pay a deductible, which is the amount of money you first have to pay your insurance company before they kick in the rest.
 If your deductible is more expensive than the cost of repairs then you won’t be able to file a claim.

 Like mold and other types of fungus, dry rot typically isn’t covered by homeowners insurance.
 Dry rot generally occurs because of humidity and poor ventilation, which are seen as preventable risks by your homeowners insurance company.

 Homeowners insurance doesn’t cover maintenance issues, and since dry rot is basically wood decay, it likely wouldn’t be covered by homeowners insurance.

-Homeowners insurance doesn’t cover wear and tear, damage that occurs gradually over time, or maintenance issues.
-It also only covers mold or fungus growth under specific conditions.
-That means if a leaking pipe or increase in humidity slowly causes wood rot, it wouldn’t be covered.
+Home insurance only covers mold or fungus growth under specific conditions.
+If a leaking pipe or increase in humidity slowly causes wood rot, it wouldn’t be covered.
 Or if your window seals aren’t maintained properly and rain gets in and rots your floors, you also wouldn’t be covered.
 Homeowners insurance also does not cover pest infestations, so if termites destroy your wood furniture or cause wood rot in your cabinets, you wouldn’t be covered.